 Final spacing should be eight inches apart in rows two feet apart.

-For best results, grow Radicchio, quickly during cool weather, in moist,
+For best results, grow the plants, quickly during cool weather, in moist, fertile soil.

 Weed around plants frequently, during their early growth.

 Plants thrive in cool weather.
 Plant crops for spring and fall.
 For a continuous harvest during this period, plant succession crops.

 Soil Temperatures – Ideal germination temperature by vegetable